-The primary activity planned to occur in the 2013/14 AEMR reporting period is the completion of the final remediation project at Donaldson Coal mine, as outlined in the Mine Closure Plan for Donaldson Open Cut.
-Planned works include construction of drainage lines and the removal of demountable office blocks from site.
+The primary activity planned to occur in the 2014/15 AEMR reporting period is the monitoring and maintenance of final rehabilitation project at Donaldson Coal mine, as outlined in the Mine Closure Plan for Donaldson Open Cut.
 The West Pit and Square Pit will be made safe and left for use by the Abel Underground Mine who will be responsible for its ongoing management.